flathub-infra/documentation/docs/02-for-app-authors/06-maintenance.md

 the [Flathub beta repository](/docs/for-users/installation#flathub-beta-repository) and corresponds to the `beta` Flatpak ref branch.

+Beta builds are not intended to be permanent and should be migrated to the stable repository after a reasonable period, otherwise, inactive builds may be subject to automatic cleanup.

 Applications must only use either `master` or `beta` git branches and the corresponding `stable` and `beta` Flatpak ref branches respectively.
 No other git or ref branches are allowed for applications.